[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 § II · The Washington Catch

-Washington's 7 percent capital gains tax: when it bites
+Washington's capital gains tax: when it bites

 Washington enacted its capital gains tax under SB 5096 in 2021, taking effect 1 January 2022.
 The Washington Supreme Court upheld the tax in Quinn v.
 Washington (March 2023) on a 7 to 2 ruling, characterising it as an excise tax on the privilege of selling assets rather than a constitutionally prohibited income tax.
 The technical mechanism matters because Washington's Constitution prohibits a graduated personal income tax (Article VII, Section 1), but the Court held that the capital gains tax is structurally an excise rather than an income tax.

-§ III · NH Tail Tax Phase-Out
+§ III · NH Tail Tax Repealed

 New Hampshire historically taxed interest and dividend income above $2,400 single / $4,800 joint at a flat 5 percent rate (RSA 77).
 Wages, salary, and capital gains were never taxed.
-The legislature passed HB 2 (2021) phasing out the tax over five years: 5 percent for 2022, 4 percent for 2023, 3 percent for 2024, 2 percent for 2025, 1 percent for 2026, and zero from 2027 onwards.
+HB 2 (2021) set a phase-out (5 percent for 2022, 4 percent for 2023, 3 percent for 2024) originally scheduled to reach zero in 2027, but the 2023 state budget accelerated full repeal to January 1, 2025.
+The 2 percent and 1 percent years never took effect.

 § IV · Real Estate / Rental Income